soal/vue-mapbox/README.md

 ## Contributing

-Just fork `development` branch and create PR when your is done.
+Just fork `development` branch and create PR when your work is done.
 Please ensure you are not added dist files.